 The blogosphere this week looks a lot like it did back in January, when Russian programmer Ilfak Guilfanov released his own fix for the Windows Meta File (WMF) flaw.
+The flaw was attacked on a massive scale, forcing Microsoft to patch it early.

 This time, the blogosphere is abuzz about an organization called the Zero-Day Emergency Response Team (ZERT) and its emergency fix for the Internet Explorer Vector Markup Language (VML) flaw.
 Like WMF, attackers have had a field day with VML, and Microsoft rushed out an early patch Tuesday.